github/codeql/CONTRIBUTING.md

 3. **Formatting**

-    - The queries and libraries must be [autoformatted](https://help.semmle.com/codeql/codeql-for-vscode/reference/editor.html#autoformatting).
+    - The queries and libraries must be autoformatted, for example using the "Format Document" command in [CodeQL for Visual Studio Code](https://help.semmle.com/codeql/codeql-for-vscode/procedures/about-codeql-for-vscode.html).

 4. **Compilation**